 - How to complete NEET syllabus on time?

-Select the Right Books and Study Materials: Once you gain familiarity with the NEET pattern and syllabus, it is time to select the NEET study material and books.
-There is no dearth of NEET preparation books, but it is important to select the right ones.
-You must select the books based on factors like content, whether they are up to date, edition, language, practice materials, and price, among others.
-NCERT books are a must if you are aiming to crack NEET.
-Apart from the NCERT books, some of the top books to prepare for NEET 2026 are as follows:
+Select the Right Books and Study Materials: It is important to select the right NEET study material.
+Select the books based on its content, edition, language, practice materials, and price.
+Apart from the NCERT books, some of the top NEET preparation books to prepare for NEET 2026 are as follows:

 -